 H&B Forge Small Camp Hawk

-The $80 H&B Forge Medium Camp Hawk is the best traditional wood-handled tomahawk for most people.
+The $80 H&B Forge Small Camp Hawk is the best traditional wood-handled tomahawk for most people.
 There are very few wood-handled hawks in the sub-$100 price range that are both high-quality and not specifically optimized for throwing, which makes this hand-forged, USA-made hawk a standout.
 Also comes in medium and large variants, which feature longer handle sizes and slightly larger head sizes.

 The $40 Estwing Tomahawk is a budget tomahawk that works as a fantastic “beater” blade for chopping and demolition work.
 This hawk is on the heavy side, but it’ll do most of what you need a hawk to do without breaking the bank.